allan-tulane/fa-23-assignment-02-jackzemke/assignment-02.md

   * Algorithm $\mathcal{B}$ solves problems of size $n$ by recursively solving two subproblems of size $n-1$ and then combining the solutions in constant time.
     - The work of this algorithm can be modeled by the recurrence $W(n) = 2W(n-1) + 1$.
-This algorithm is leaf dominated because it creates two recursive calls and only reduces the input size by 1 for each level.
-The depth of the tree can be defined as $2^n$, and each node has constant work.
+This algorithm is leaf dominated because it creates two recursive calls and only reduces the input size by 1 for each level, while each node has constant work.
+The depth of the tree will be given by $n$.
+The work at each level can be computed by calculating the number of nodes at said level, because each node has constant work, which will be given by $2^i$.
+At the $i\textrm{th}$ (leaf) level, the work will be $2^n$ (by substituting $n$ for $i$).
 Thus this recurrence is bounded by $O(2^n)$.

   * Algorithm $\mathcal{C}$ solves problems of size $n$ by dividing them into nine subproblems of size $n/3$, recursively solving